CONTENT EDITING 1: "THE DRUG PROBLEM"

 REVIVE SENIOR 1: Ph.D.
 ON ANDRES LASZLO Sr.

-From 1985 to 2002, I was often asked, sometimes more than once a year, if I would assist or provide information to literature and cinema students who wanted to write about Senior.
+From 1985 to 2002, I was often asked—sometimes more than once a year—if I would assist or provide information to literature or cinema students wanting to write about my father.
 However, I always said: "No" (often quite rudely, as at the time I was rather miffed with my old man).
-Today, if you are clever and possess an investigative mind, I would be happy to offer you my full cooperation to assist you in obtaining a cum laude Ph.D. or a master’s degree.
-I am looking to fill the role of finding these students before they are misguided into seeking out a lesser writer.
-As I am unsure how to locate such students, I am seeking someone who can.
+Today, if you have an investigative mind, I would be happy to offer you my full cooperation to help you obtain a cum laude Ph.D. or a master’s degree.
+If you are such a student, I would like to find you before you are misguided into seeking out a lesser writer to investigate.
+A lot remains to be done, but I have uncovered some new material myself that I am willing to share.
+Since I am unsure how to locate you, I am also seeking someone who can advise me on how to find you.

 REVIVE SENIOR 2: GRANTS FOR REVIVING MY FATHER’S MEMORY.